-- 1. Athletes may take part in the CSIYH1 without taking part in the CSI2. - 2.
-Each horse (CSI2) can start 4 times during the event.
-On Sunday each horse (CSI2) can start only in one competition. - 3.
-Horses not competing must be presented during Horse Inspection with passport to general health condition assessment. - 4.
+- 1. Athletes may take part in the CSIYH1\ without taking part in the CSI2\ or CSI1\. - 2.
+Each horse can start 3 times during the event (1 week). - 3.
+Horses non competing must be presented during Horse Inspection with passport to general health condition assessment. - 4.
 After Horse Inspection no migrations between different events are allowed. - 5.
-Any substitutions on start lists are allowed maximum 1 hour before competition. - 6.
-Competitions Elite Tour are reserved for riders not taking part in any other Tour of CSI2 except Small Tour
+Any substitutions on start lists are allowed maximum 1 hour before competition. - 7.
+Due to a limited number of stables, not all entries can be accepted. - 8.
+Entries of Home athletes (section 2 in CSI2\) will be accepted in order by the Polish NF Ranking (PZJ no 03/2021).
+Athletes not ranked in the Polish NF (PZJ) Ranking will be accepted by the order of entries.